2023 World Beach Games

-Aquathlon, beach handball, kata, beach soccer, beach tennis, beach volleyball, beach water polo, beach wrestling, kite foil and open water swimming will be the "core sports" of the Games, while an additional four sports have also been added to the programme, totalling 14.
+Aquathlon, beach handball, kata, beach soccer, beach tennis, beach volleyball, beach water polo, beach wrestling, kite foil and open water swimming were to be the "core sports" of the Games, while another four sports were to have been added to the programme, totalling 14.

-Bali, Indonesia was awarded hosting rights on 10 June 2022; the Games will take place from 5–12 August 2023.
+Bali, Indonesia was awarded hosting rights on 10 June 2022; the Games were planned to take place from 5 to 12 August 2023.

+One month before the start, the ANOC announced that the Games would be cancelled because the Indonesian Olympic Committee (KOI) had withdrawn from its commitment to host 2023 ANOC World Beach Games as the funding had not been released by the Government of Indonesia.
+There was not enough time to award the games to another host.

 Host selection

 Following the Games' postponement to 2023, the bidding process began in August 2021, and ended with the announcement of the hosts in June 2022.